tjarosz-stdair/Prophet21Tools/README.md

 #### Transfer Manifest

 The transfer manifest provides a computer-generated DOT-compliant manifest for transfers.
 The consolidated list includes all transfer lines that have been shipped but not yet received.
 You specify the source and destination locations when the report is run.

+## General Notes About P21

+#### Adding Custom Objects to the P21 Database
+At Standard Air & Lite, we typically don't add stored procedures (or any custom SQL object) directly to the P21 database unless they absolutely needed.
+Rather, we install these custom objects in our development database (SAL_Scratch.)
+The rationalle is that if the P21 developers ever made a change to the DB structure which would wipe out our objects, they are protected in the dev database.

+The only reason we add objects directly to the P21 database is if the object is used from within the P21 GUI.
+For example, if you create a portal in P21 which uses a view, you cannot point the portal at a view running in another DB.
+P21 simply cant resolve the security context in other databases.
+So, you have to create the view within the P21 DB directly.

+**RECOMMENDED: ** Make sure you add a prefix to custom objects added to the P21 database.
+We add the text "SAL_" as a prefix on all custom object names.
+This helps us to identify that it is a custom object owned by us and not a P21-owned object.
+It also puts all your objects together when scrolling through object explorer in SSMS.